Table of Contents

 There are many construction methods that manufacturers use to make guitars.
-These different methods affect the sound the instrument will make and how it feels when played.
+These different methods affect the sound the instrument will make.
+As well as how it feels when played.

 A bolt-on neck is just that, it’s bolted onto the body of the guitar.
 This type of joint is generally considered to be less stable but easier to replace.

 So why is this important?
 Each neck type has a different look, feel and effect on the tone of the instrument.
 Not only that, but this will also determine how comfortable and easy to maintain the guitar will be as you use it.
 Let’s look at them in greater detail.